-Basic salaries and commission structures steadily improve once you have taken on more responsibility and progressed to a more senior role such as team leader or resort manager.
+Basic salaries and commission structures steadily improve once you've taken on more responsibility and progressed to a more senior role such as team leader or resort manager.

-The majority of employers provide free accommodation, either in the form of a rental apartment, which may be shared with other staff, hotel accommodation or alternatively a living allowance to find your own accommodation.
-This varies between employers and between individual resorts.
+Most employers provide free accommodation - either in the form of a rental apartment, which may be shared with other staff, or hotel accommodation.
+Alternatively, you could receive a living allowance to find your own accommodation.
+This varies between employers and individual resorts.

 Benefits include free flights to and from the resort, free uniform and sometimes free meals or a food allowance.

-Other benefits take the form of discounted or free excursions and holidays, use of company cars in leisure time, use of hotel swimming pools and tennis courts, discounted prices in bars and restaurants and cheaper accommodation for family or friends who visit.
+Other benefits take the form of discounted or free excursions and holidays, use of company cars in leisure time, use of hotel swimming pools and other sport and leisure facilities, discounted prices in bars and restaurants and cheaper accommodation for family or friends who visit.
 These are usually arranged on an ad-hoc basis within the resort and at the discretion of management.

 Income figures are intended as a guide only.

-Working as a holiday representative is not a nine to five job.
-Representatives often have to work very long and unsocial hours.
-Working 12 or more hours a day, six days a week, is not uncommon especially if there are long airport delays, which can occur on a regular basis.
+Working as a holiday representative is not a 9am to 5pm job.
+Reps often work very long and unsocial hours.
+Working 12 or more hours a day, six days a week, is not uncommon, especially if there are long airport delays - which can occur on a regular basis.

 What to expect

-- Holiday representatives are required to wear their uniform at all times while on duty and may have to change several times a day depending on whether they are undertaking hotel visits, welcome meetings or airport duties.
+- Holiday representatives are required to wear their company uniform while on duty and may have to change several times a day depending on whether they are undertaking hotel visits, welcome meetings or airport duties.
 Appearances must always be smart.

 - Holiday representatives can be away from home for months at a time.
 Often, they work two seasons back-to-back before returning home for a break.